 Tailor the Space to the Student

 Every student is different.
 Some study environments may be awesome for one student but detrimental for others.
 Match the study space to the student by assessing noise preferences, distraction tolerance, and maturity level.
-For example, students with hearing difficulties or wearing hearing aids (or other Bluetooth hearing devices made available by companies like EarPros) may need a study space with limited background noise.
-So if possible, close doors, turn off background music, or create a quiet study space for them.
-Likewise, if a student is highly distractible then studying at the kitchen table while mom and dad cook dinner may not be a wise decision.
-Some students prefer complete silence and others prefer some white noise.
+So, if possible, close doors, turn off background music or create a quiet study space for them.
+Likewise, if a student is highly distractible, then studying at the kitchen table while mom and dad cook dinner may not be a wise decision.
+Some students prefer complete silence, and others prefer some white noise.
 Asking these kinds of questions makes the process of creating a study space much easier and much more effective.

 Make Smart Choices with Snacks and Beverages

 Most students need a snack when they get home.
 Planning ahead and keeping snacks near their study space can cut down on procrastination and time-wasting.
 Young brains function better on healthy snacks with a good balance of healthy fats, carbs, and proteins.
 Things like fruit, nuts, dark chocolate, and popcorn satiate hungry growing bodies without causing a sugar crash or taking an hour out of their study time.
 Keep water nearby.
 Dehydration leads to more distraction.
 Drink lots of fluids, and that paper will be done in no time.

 Every student knows the feeling of drifting off to sleep while studying.
 Natural light helps to alleviate this problem by making sure that a student’s brain knows it is daytime.
 Students are less likely to fall asleep while working where there is sunlight than in a dark, windowless room.
 So, open up those curtains and let the sunshine in!